New York is Now Allowing Remote Notarization

 2) By Wet Signature: We already know that a wet signature is an action of signing a paper document with a pen.
 With a wet signature situation, you can use a company like DocuSign to send the document.
 This way you are delivering the instrument to the signer safely.

-• The notary still needs to establish the signer’s identity.
-This can be done by personal knowledge, by oath, by a credible witness, or by verifying accepted I.D.
+4. The notary still needs to establish the signer’s identity.
+This is easily accomplished by personal knowledge, by oath, by a credible witness, or by verifying accepted I.D.

-• Any document sent electronically which is notarized by remote will be considered an original document.
+7. Any document sent electronically which is notarized by remote is considered an original document.

 By the way, we offer training to help you pass the New York notary exam.
 Please review our other blog articles at: https://www.notarynewyork.org